rodo-K/rodo-K/README.md

-# 👩🏻‍💻 Rodo Kasidiari
+# 👋 Hello, I'm Rodo Kasidiari!

 **`About me`**

-🚀 Software engineer with a background in physics, skilled in mathematics, algorithms, and machine learning.
+👩🏻‍💻 Software engineer with a background in physics, skilled in mathematics, algorithms, and machine learning.
 Passionate about leveraging big data to drive innovation and stay at the forefront of this rapidly evolving industry.

 ⏱️Known for meticulous planning and organization, consistently delivering high-quality results on time.
 A disciplined approach ensures precise and punctual outcomes.
 Bringing real-world experience in developing robust solutions and contributing to impactful projects.